 Criminal Rehabilitation (CR) waives your inadmissibility to Canada permanently while a Temporary Resident Permit (TRP) is temporary.
 In many cases, it makes sense to apply for both a Criminal Rehabilitation (CR) and a Temporary Resident Permit (TRP).

 You may be deemed rehabilitated, depending on the following factors:

 - how much time has passed since you completed the sentence imposed for your crime: 10 years for one indictable offense and 5 years for two or more summary convictions,

 - whether you have committed one or more crimes, and

 - if the crime would be punishable in Canada by a maximum prison term of fewer than 10 years.

 Canadian Inadmissibility for US Citizens

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law are experienced in helping people with DUI convictions to enter Canada.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.